conan-io/docs/mastering.rst

 Mastering Conan
 ---------------

-This section provides an introduction to important productivity features and useful functionalities of Conan:
+This section provides an introduction to important productivity and useful features of Conan:

 .. toctree::
    :maxdepth: 2